Date: 10 February 2014. Stabilize a Hard Dinghy

 boat built by the couple in Louisiana.

-I've even been fortunate
+I have been fortunate

 enough to go sailing aboard her.